This is the complete Molnify Reference Guide. It covers:

 , which would tell Molnify to show this as a button group regardless of the length of the data validation list.

-Molnify to interpret the cell as either by specifying
+Alternatively, you may instruct Molnify to interpret the cell as a date-picker by specifying

 date